8 Best Renters Insurance Companies in Georgia of 2026

 For any of the above insurers, you will probably pay less or more than the average cost due to several factors.

-• Safe Neighborhood: If you live in a safe neighborhood and/or a safe building (doormen, security cameras, etc.) you’ll pay less.
+• Safe Neighborhood: If you live in a safe neighborhood and a safe building (doormen, security cameras, etc.), you’ll pay less.

-• High-Priced Possessions: If you insure high-value personal belongings with additional coverage, you’ll pay more.
-That’s because the additional coverage is an add-on that you have to pay extra for.
+• High-Priced Possessions: You'll pay more if you insure high-value personal belongings with additional coverage.
+That’s because the additional coverage is an add-on you must pay extra for.

 • No Flood Area: If you live in a neighborhood that is not prone to flooding, your rate will be low.